expressjs/session/README.md

 More information about the different enforcement levels can be found in [the specification][rfc-6265bis-03-4.1.2.7].

-**Note** This is an attribute that has not yet been fully standardized, and may change in the future.
-This also means many clients may ignore this attribute until they understand it.

 **Note** There is a [draft spec](https://tools.ietf.org/html/draft-west-cookie-incrementalism-01) that requires that the `Secure` attribute be set to `true` when the `SameSite` attribute has been set to `'none'`.
 Some web browsers or other clients may be adopting this specification.